Success in your legal practice has a lot to do with the way you handle the opposing counsel.

 But, instead of being aggressive – be assertive.
 Enlighten your clients on the futility and disadvantages of being aggressive.

-Research has shown that being assertive reduces your stress and helps you deal with difficult situations.
+Some research and studies have shown that being assertive reduces your stress and helps you deal with difficult situations.

 Assertive lawyers are rarely intimidated and can succinctly make their points without insulting the other side.

 Although controlling one’s emotions in the face of extreme provocation can be difficult, learn to summon all of your willpower in staying calm.

 It’s always a thing of joy to see lawyers who remain calm even under the most vicious attacks from an opposing counsel.

 Calm lawyers are usually the most efficient because they do not allow their emotions to becloud their sense of reasoning.

 Nothing upsets an opposing counsel more than a calm and collected lawyer.
 A relaxed lawyer who is not overwhelmed with emotion is less likely to make mistakes in his case.

 In most cases, all the difficult opposing counsel wants to achieve is to distract you and the court.